How to Create Strong Passwords: 7 Best Practices

 1) Length: How long should passwords be?

-The longer a password is, the more difficulty it is to crack.
+The longer a password is, the more difficult it is to crack.
 Our experts recommend that your passwords should be at least 14 characters long.

 2) Complexity: What makes a password “complex”?

+Password complexity refers to how effective a password is at protecting accounts from brute-force attacks – attacks that use trial and error until a password is correctly guessed.
 There are a few ways to make passwords more complex, such as including numbers, special characters, and a mix of upper- and lower-case letters.
 For example, a word like “password” could be updated to “p@s$w0rD” to increase complexity.
 (However, we wouldn’t recommend using any variation of “password” as a password… it’s far too common.
 More on that later.)
-This chart from Hive Systems does a great job of displaying how long it takes a hacker to crack your password based on how complex it is.
+This chart from Hive Systems does a great job of displaying how long it takes a hacker to crack your password based on complexity level.

 Table displaying how long it takes a hacker to guess a password based on length and complexity.